anshumukherjee/anshumukherjee/README.md

-- 👋 Hi, I’m @anshumukherjee
+- 👋 Hi, I’m Anshu Mukherjee
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Coding
+- 🌱 I’m currently learning Engineering in Electronics & Communications
-- 💞️ I’m looking to collaborate on Companies
+- 💞️ I’m looking to collaborate on Internships & Companies.
 - 📫 How to reach me by email anshus.mukherjee@gmail.com

 <!---